 It is the general policy of the Board to provide our executive officers with the same general salary increase granted to all employees each year.
-Consistent with this policy, in 2018, our executive officers, including the Named Executive Officers (other than our CEO), received the same 2% base salary increase as our other employees.
+Consistent with this policy, in 2020, our executive officers (other than our CEO), received the same 2% base salary increase as our other employees.